 - "I know now why you cry, but it's something I could never do."
-Grown Men Cried.
+Grown men cried.

 - Hell, this entire sequence is a Tear Jerker.
-It's VERY heartrending to see John pleading the T-800 not to go.
+It's VERY heartrending to see John pleading with the T-800 not to go.
 Even after you consider that it was the closest he ever got to have a father figure.
-Doubles as a Heartwarming Moment, when watched back-to-back with Sarah's final speech in the movie.
+Doubles as a Heartwarming Moment when watched back-to-back with Sarah's final speech in the movie.

 - The Final First Hug between the T-800 and John is pretty heartbreaking too.

-Sarah: The unknown future rolls toward us.
+- Sarah's last line:Sarah: The unknown future rolls toward us.
 I face it, for the first time, with a sense of hope.
 Because if a machine, a Terminator, can learn the value of human life, maybe we can too.

-John Connor: We spent a lot of time in Nicaragua and places like that.
+- This line from John.
+Though it shows him beginning to transition from Jerkass to Jerk with a Heart of Gold, it's still sad nonetheless.John: We spent a lot of time in Nicaragua and places like that.
 For a while there, she was with this crazy ex-Green Beret guy, running guns.
 Then there were some other guys.
 She'd shack up with anybody she could learn from so she could teach me how to be this great military leader.
-Then she gets busted and it's like, "Sorry kid, your mom's a psycho.
+Then she gets busted and it's like, "Sorry, kid, your mom's a psycho.
 Didn't you know?"
-It's like, everything I'd been brought up to believe was all made of bullshit?.
-[Thumps car hood] I hated her for that.
+It's like, everything I'd been brought up to believe was all made of bullshit? [thumps car hood] I hated her for that.
 But everything she said was true.
 She knew... and nobody believed her.
 Not even me.
 Listen, we gotta get her out of there.